Please Note: AnimeMidwest has been moved to 2021.

 There’s also a photo studio where photographers will take pictures of cosplayers and put them online in super high quality for free.

-Every year Anime Midwest also features numerous Japanese culture panels, discussions, workshops, or demonstrations.
+Additionally, every year, Anime Midwest features numerous panels, discussions, workshops, or demonstrations on Japanese culture.

 - Martial arts demonstrations